perebalazs/LowLevelFEM.jl/paper/paper.md

 The package has been used in undergraduate and graduate mechanics courses and serves as a foundation for ongoing developments in nonlinear and multi-field finite element formulations.
 Its open-source MIT license and integration with the Julia ecosystem promote reproducible research and extensibility.
 Ongoing developments aim to extend the framework toward multi-field finite element formulations while preserving the same transparent operator-level philosophy.

+Unlike many FEM frameworks that emphasize high-level abstractions, LowLevelFEM is designed to expose finite element algorithms rather than hide them behind domain-specific interfaces.
+This enables researchers to prototype, validate, and compare new finite element formulations, constitutive models, and weak-form operators directly in Julia without modifying compiled backends.
+By keeping matrices, fields, and differential operators explicit and user-accessible, the package provides a transparent environment for algorithm development while remaining suitable for classroom demonstrations and reproducible research.

 # AI usage disclosure

 Generative AI tools were used for minor language editing and documentation refinement.
 All scientific concepts, algorithms, and software implementations were designed, developed, and verified by the author.